All current group classes are full. We will not be adding additional classes.

 - Graduation Pictures

 Please note, while we do our best to stick to this schedule, at times, there may be slight variations based on the needs of the class.
 I also want to note that in addition to each of these topics there is always bonus material in your packets which we aren't able to cover in the class but that are helpful overall to your long term success.

 Accepted Record Formats:

-We accept records on veterinary letterhead.
+- We accept records on veterinary, shelter or rescue group letterhead.

-This is to protect our clients to the very best of our ability.
+This is to protect our clients from illness to the very best of our ability.
 While rare, these illnesses are life-threatening and our clients appreciate our diligence in minimizing these risks.
 Thank you for understanding!

 The distemper and parvo vaccinations are part of a combo vaccination given in 3 rounds of boosters at 6-8 weeks, 10-12 weeks and 14-16 weeks to increase immunity.
 Puppies do not need to have completed the series at start, but must stay up to date and on schedule throughout participation.
 Rabies is administered between 10 weeks and 6 months depending on veterinarian preferences and existing vaccination schedule.